leroidejesa/howMuchPizza/README.md

 ## Pizza Parlor

-A website where a user can order a pizza and see the final cost.
+A website where a user can order pizza and see the final cost.

 Clone repository and open ```index.html``` to check it out.